microsoft/BotFramework-WebChat/docs/HOOKS.md

 This function will return a function that, when called, will return a function to render the specified activity.

 If a render function is returned, calling the function must return visualization of the activity.
-The visualization may varies based on the activity status, avatar, and bubble nub (a.k.a. callout).
+The visualization may vary based on the activity status, avatar, and bubble nub (a.k.a. callout).

 If the activity middleware want to hide the activity, it must return `false` instead of a render function.
 The middleware should not return a render function that, when called, will return `false`.